-Rome is one of the most important historical cities in Europe and one of the most attractive destinations in the old continent.
+Rome is home to some of the most important historical sites in Europe, one of the oldest cities in Europe, and one of the most attractive destinations in the old continent.
 With a plethora of activities, landmarks, and tourist attractions, but also no shortage of mysterious temples and hidden gems, it should come as no surprise that Rome is always in the top 10 most visited cities in the world.
 However, the city of Rome accounts for only one-fifth of the total area covered by the Rome Metropolitan Area.
 That’s why there are plenty of charming hidden towns and villages in Rome that most tourists don’t know about and that’s what this article is all about.

 In its entirety, the Rome Metropolitan Area covers 5,352 square kilometers which makes it the second-largest metropolitan city in Europe falling behind only London and being slightly larger than Istanbul (3,344).
 In that area, there are 40 communes and more than 100 small towns and villages that don’t get nearly as much attention as some of Rome’s main tourist attractions…

 We’re starting off this list of small towns and villages in Rome with one of the most popular day trip destinations from Rome, Tivoli.
 Tivoli is a historic town located underneath the Monti Tiburtini hills roughly 30 km northeast of Rome.
 The town has been populated since ancient times and was historically an important part of a major trading route from Rome to the Abruzzi.
 Today, the city is home to close to 50,000 people and is famous for its beautiful historic old town, the ancient ruins of Hadrian’s Villa, and the magnificent gardens of the Villa d’Este.